 From Giant Steps Day Camp to the Jazz Institute, SJW offers a wide range of summer jazz immersion experiences.
 You’ll have a great time and you’ll learn tons no matter program you sign up for, but we want to make sure you’ve chosen the program that you think is best for you.
-You can compare all of our one-week and two-week programs here in this comparison chart: Just match the color of the program name with the color of the program dates on the calendar to see when programs occur and when they overlap.
+You can compare all of our one-week and two-week programs here in the comparison charts below.
 If you still have questions after going over these handy charts, don’t hesitate to give us a call at 650-736-0324, and we’ll get you set up.

 The Stanford Jazz Festival and Stanford Jazz Workshop were honored to be part of a special presentation by SJW Festival artist, faculty member, and percussionist Tupac Mantilla.
 Tupac is beloved by Festival patrons and SJW students alike, with his boundless energy, creativity, and virtuosity.
 Just prior to the August 1 performance of percussionist John Santos at the Stanford Jazz Festival, Remo Belli, Founder and CEO of Remo, Inc., a world-renowned manufacturer of percussion instruments and products, received Percuaction’s annual Lifetime Achievement Industry Award, presented by Tupac Mantilla, who is himself Artistic Director and CEO of the organization.
 Having the ceremony at the John Santos performance was not coincidental, as Santos has been a Remo artist for many years.